freemansoft/BankApp.Net/README.md

 # Troubleshooting

-An exception occurred while invoking executor 'executor://mstestadapter/v2': Constructor on type 'Microsoft.VisualStudio.TestPlatform.MSTest.TestAdapter.Execution.UnitTestRunner' not found.
+1) **Problem** An exception occurred while invoking executor 'executor://mstestadapter/v2': Constructor on type 'Microsoft.VisualStudio.TestPlatform.MSTest.TestAdapter.Execution.UnitTestRunner' not found.

-Clear the Cache.
+  **Solution** Clear the Cache.
 See: [Stack Overflow](https://stackoverflow.com/questions/45444266/couldnt-run-tests-after-updating-testframework-in-nuget)
+1) **Problem** Itellisense in a test project for project doesn't display info for any classes residing in the source project.
+  **Solution** Remove the source project from the test project's list of references.
+Then re-add the source project reference.
+1) **Problem** Itellisense in a test project for project doesn't display info for any MSTestclasses like Assert.
+  **Solution** Remove the source project from the test project's list of references.
+Then re-add the source project reference.

 # Links